 Perennial Sow Thistle

-General: Perennial Sow Thistle is a far-creeping perennial plant that more closely resembles giant dandelions than it does true thistles.
+General: Despite the name, Perennial Sow Thistle more closely resembles giant dandelions than it does true thistles.

-Flowers: Numerous bright yellow petals, resembling those of dandelions, 1.5 – 3cm in diameter, strap-shaped, and grouped in loose clusters at the end of stalks.
-Head bracts are covered with sticky hairs.
+Flowers: Strap-shaped with bright yellow petals, resembling those of dandelions.
+Flowers are 1.5 – 3 cm in diameter and head bracts are covered with sticky hairs.
+Flowers are grouped in loose clusters at the end of stalks.
 A plant may have up to 20 flower heads, with only a few blooming at once.
+Flowers open two to three hours after sunrise and close around noon.

-Stems: Are upright and solitary, leafy at the base, branched at the top, and hairy to bristly.
+Stems: Upright and solitary, leafy at the base, branched at the top, and hairy to bristly.
 Stems can be up to 2 m tall, and exude a milky sap when cut.

-Leaves: Are alternate and waxy, with weakly prickled edges; shape is variable.
+Leaves: Colour varies from light to dark green.
+Leaves are alternate and waxy, with weakly prickled edges; shape is variable.
 The lower leaves are stalked, but upper leaves are stalkless and clasp the stem.

-Seeds: Are dark brown, long and ribbed, with a tuft of white hair-like bristles (pappus).
+Seeds: Small, up to 3.5 mm long, with a single brown seed.
+They are long and ribbed with a tuft of white, hair-like bristles (pappus).

-Roots: Are deep (up to 15-30cm), vertical and fleshy with creeping horizontal roots and extensive rhizomes which produce new shoots and break off easily, regenerating into new plants.
+Roots: Deep (up to 3 m, but most roots grow 5 – 15 cm from the surface), vertical and fleshy with creeping horizontal roots and extensive rhizomes that produce new shoots and break off easily, regenerating into new plants.

 Habitat and Origin

-Perennial Sow Thistle thrives in a variety of environments, including saline soils, but does best in moist, fertile soils with full sunlight.
-It is commonly found in disturbed areas, along roadsides, cultivated fields and riparian areas.
+Perennial Sow Thistle thrives in various environments, including saline soils.
+It does best in moist, fertile soils with full sunlight.
+It often grows in disturbed areas, along roadsides, cultivated fields and riparian areas.

 Propagation & Vectors of Spread

-Perennial Sow Thistle reproduces both by seed and through an extensive system of creeping roots and shoots (rhizomes).
-Each plant can produce 4,000 to 13,000 seeds, which germinate in the spring or fall.
+Perennial Sow Thistle reproduces both by seed and underground stems that produce creeping roots and shoots from its nodes (rhizomes).
+Each plant can produce 4,000 to 13,000 seeds, germinating in the spring or fall.
+Fall seedlings overwinter as rosettes.
+When cut during cultivation, root pieces as small as 1 cm can produce a flowering plant within a year.

 Ecological, Economic, & Health Impacts